 Summer Internships in Government for Undergraduates

-The Leonard D. Schaeffer Fellows in Government Service program exposes talented undergraduates to government work and its impact through 10-week, full-time, high-level internship placements with elected officials and agencies at the at the federal, state, and local levels.
+The Leonard D. Schaeffer Fellows in Government Service program exposes undergraduate students to government work and its impact through 10-week, full-time, high-level internship placements with elected officials and agencies at the at the federal, state, and local levels.

 Eligibility & Selection Criteria

 Competitive candidates will have:

 - current USC sophomore or junior.
 Seniors are only eligible to apply if enrolling in 12+ units of required undergraduate courses in fall 2024.
 Preference will be given to candidates with at least one full academic year of undergraduate study remaining after the fellowship.
 (Progressive Degree students must not begin master’s-only degree requirements in the fall).

 - relevant experience and/or coursework demonstrating preparation for a demanding government internship.
 While no prior public service record is required, competitive candidates will be able to demonstrate transferable skills and an interest in public service.
 All academic fields encouraged to apply.

 - Ability to work 35+ hours/week for 10 weeks during the summer.
 Applicants will have the option to apply to be considered for Program-Secured positions identified by AHF or Self-Secured positions identified independently.
 More information under “Selection Process”.

 There are no upcoming events at this time.